zadic42/Doctor_Appointment_Web_Application/README.md

-# Movie_Cafe
+# Tour_Management_System
-A project used for demonstrating team collaboration.
+A project that used for demonstarting team collaboration